mozilla/addon-sdk/static-files/md/dev-guide/web-content.md

 in the text of the script itself as a string literal.
 This version of the API avoids the need to maintain a separate file for the content script.

-The `contentScriptFile` option enables you to pass in the URL from which the content script will be loaded.
+The `contentScriptFile` option enables you to pass in the local file URL from which the content script will be loaded.
 To supply the file "my-content-script.js", located in the /data subdirectory under your package's root directory, use a line like:

     // "data" is supplied by the "self" module var data = require("self").data;